aws/eks-anywhere/designs/generic-git-provider-gitops.md

 The CLI code will check for the presence of a git provider in the method [`BootstrapToolkitsComponents(ctx context.Context, cluster *types.Cluster, gitOpsConfig *v1alpha1.GitOpsConfig)`](https://github.com/aws/eks-anywhere/blob/main/pkg/executables/flux.go#L32), and execute a provider-specific sub method (e.g. `boostrapToolkitsComponentsGit`, `bootstrapToolkitsComponentsGithub`) depending on which provider field is present in the GitOpsConfig (e.g. `Github` is non-nil; `Git` is non-nil, etc).
 This will execute the logic needed to check for the existence of the repository, call the appropriate `flux bootstrap` command for our provider, and proceed to the generic cloning and initialization tasks.

-### `Git` GitOpsConfig  Spec
-I propose modifying the `GitOpsConfig`, to move the `fluxSystemNamespace` and `clusterConfigPath` fields up a level to be a part of `flux`, instead of reproducing them in both `git` and `github`. provider blocks.
-This will make for a more consistent experience across provider, all of which will require a `fluxSystemNamespace` and `clusterConfigPath`.
+### API Design
+We will add a `gitProviderRef` to the `GitOpsConfig` which will point to a git provider.
+This provider will contain the needed configuration for bootstrapping flux.

+The GitOps specific configuration, such as `fluxSystemNamespace` and `clusterConfigPath` will remain at the level of the `flux` configuration.
+But the `flux` configuration will refer to a `gitProviderRef` which contains the git-specific configuration.

 ```yaml
 apiVersion: anywhere.eks.amazonaws.com/v1alpha1
 kind: GitOpsConfig